1999saki/iZEV-Eligible-Vehicles-Explorer/README.md

-Perfect — this looks really close to a polished final README 🎉 You’ve done 95% of the work!
-Let’s just make a few small improvements so it renders cleanly and looks great on GitHub.

-Here’s your final cleaned-up version (copy-paste it straight into your README.md):

-⸻

 # 🇨🇦 iZEV Eligible Vehicles Explorer 🚗⚡
 *A clean, interactive way to explore Transport Canada's Incentives for Zero-Emission Vehicles (iZEV) program data.*